Best Labor Day 2023 coffee and espresso maker deals

 - This mini coffee device is a great option for small spaces.

-- It's portable, meaning you can take it to work or keep it with you on vacation.
+- It's portable, meaning you can take it to work or on vacation.

 - It includes an auto-off feature that turns your coffee maker off 90 seconds after your last brew, helping to save energy.